Learn Ativan vs. Xanax: Differences,...

 Withdrawal Symptoms

 If you’ve been taking Xanax or Ativan regularly, you should not stop taking it suddenly.
-Always work with your healthcare provider to create a safe tapering plan.
+Always work with your healthcare provider to create a safe tapering plan or determine if you may need medical detox.
 Withdrawal symptoms can be uncomfortable—and potentially dangerous—if they’re not managed properly.

 Common withdrawal experiences include: